griffinmyers/hemingway/README.md

 For example this latex markup:

-> So we met up with Han and saw his ship, The Millenium Falcon\footnote{a total piece of junk}.
+> So we met up with Han and saw his ship, The Millennium Falcon\footnote{a total piece of junk}.
 I had no idea how that thing was supposed to get us to Alderaan\footnote{location of the \emph{hidden rebel base}}.

-> On board we found homely accomodations including a Dejarik\footnote{much like chess} set that I indluged in with Chewbacca\footnote{Han's carpety first mate}.
+> On board we found homely accommodations including a Dejarik\footnote{much like chess} set that I indulged in with Chewbacca\footnote{Han's carpety first mate}.

 Renders to this html: